ahmedkaludi/push-notification/readme.txt

 == Changelog ==

+= 1.39 (28 November 2024) =
+* Enhancement: Mention self hosted in marketing #27
+* Enhancement: Reviewed and updated the code #119
+* Enhancement: Updated readme with new features list #130
+* Enhancement: Tested with WordPress version 6.7 #137
+* Added: Added a compability with Community by PeepSo plugin. #138
+* Added: Added a compatibility with Polylang. #135
+* Added: Added a feature to send notificatoin from one place to all network sites on multisite. #134
+* Added: Added an integration tab to help people integrate in other platforms other than wordpress #30

 = 1.38 (17 September 2024) =
 * Enhancement: Few enhancement #129
 * Added: Added a feature to resend/reuse campaigns already created #127